/

 The Origins of Carménère

-I began working with Carménère about ten years ago, which is when the amazing pink peppercorn notes complimented by green pepper skins profiles began occupying my daily thoughts.
-A producer in the Colchagua Valley of Chile had an outsized impact on my wine making style for this varietal wine, although the full story of Carménère begins long before this.
+I began working with Carménère about ten years ago, when the amazing pink peppercorn notes, complimented by green pepper skin and dark fruit flavor profiles, began occupying my daily thoughts.
+A producer in the Colchagua Valley of Chile had an outsized impact on my wine-making style for this varietal wine, although the full story of Carménère begins long before this.

 Our journey begins in the vineyards of Bordeaux, France, where Carménère was once a prominent grape variety.
 In the 18th and early 19th centuries, it was a key component for wine growers in Bordeaux blends, cherished for its deep color and rich, spicy flavors.
 However, the phylloxera epidemic in the mid-19th century nearly wiped out Carménère vines in Europe.
 Many vineyards were devastated, and the grape was believed to be lost for over a century.